 Save yourself from Christmas blues and enjoy the season!

 It's the end of the year.
 At work, most of the tasks must be completed by the 24th of December.
-In addition to that, the social pressure to buy presents, attend or organize social events, have our house "perfectly" decorated, contributes to raising our level of anxiety and brings discomfort.
+In addition to that, the social pressure to buy presents, attend or organise social events, have our house "perfectly" decorated, contributes to raising our level of anxiety and brings discomfort.

 2. Financial pressure